TejendraKhatri/security_cam/README.md

 I have used Raspberry pi 2 for this project

-Instructions on how to install openCV on the raspberry pi: https://pimylifeup.com/raspberry-pi-opencv/
+Time consuming: 4 - 10 hrs depending on the Raspberry Pi model Instructions on how to install openCV on the raspberry pi: https://pimylifeup.com/raspberry-pi-opencv/